 Having scored the gig on a full-time basis, Holdsworth lined up alongside Dean Canto for 2006, with a sixth place at Oran Park the sign of things to come.

 Using the established VZ Commodore in early 2007 helped Holdsworth prove himself and he qualified in the top 10 on plenty of occasions ahead of some more established names.

 Debuting a new VE Commodore at Queensland Raceway, Holdsworth broke through for his maiden win at Oran Park in the Jim Beam 400 and returned in 2008 armed with Walkinshaw Racing engines.

-A second place in the opening event at Adelaide was an obvious highlight, as the Melbourne-based racer narrowly missed a top 10 finish in the championship.
+A second place in the opening event at Adelaide was an obvious highlight, as the then Melbourne-based driver narrowly missed a top 10 finish in the championship.

-In 2009 he scored another podium finish in the Clipsal 500 in Adelaide and also celebrated his first V8 Supercar pole position in Townsville as well as a podium result in the Supercheap Auto Bathurst 1000 alongside Michael Caruso.
+In 2009 he scored another podium finish in the Clipsal 500 in Adelaide and also celebrated his first V8 Supercar pole position in Townsville, followed by a podium result in the Supercheap Auto Bathurst 1000 alongside Michael Caruso.

 Holdsworth made the big jump across to Ford and Stone Brothers Racing in 2012 after a seven-year association with Garry Rogers Motorsport in Melbourne.

-2012 proved a year of mixed results, but in one of the most thrilling finishes of the year Holdsworth broke through for his first podium finish of the year in Race 27 at Winton.
+2012 proved a year of mixed results, but in one of the most thrilling finishes of the year Holdsworth broke through for his first podium finish that season in Race 27 at Winton.

 The inaugural year with Erebus Motorsport in his Mercedes-Benz E63 AMG made for an interesting 2013, with Holdsworth teaming with Craig Baird to deliver the young team’s best finish of fourth at the Wilson Security Sandown 500.